alunacjones/LSL.Scrutor.Extensions/readme.md

     .DecorateWithAsyncInterceptor<IMyAsyncService, MyAsyncInterceptor>();
 ```

-We could also use the async decoratition configuration method as follows:
+We could also use the async decoration configuration method as follows:

 ```csharp
 services